Last Updated on June 11, 2023

-An upcoming BBC adaptation of H.G.
-Wells’ The War of the Worlds will be the first version to reflect the book’s period setting in England: though the English author wrote, and set, his science fiction novel about a Martian attack on England in the last years of the nineteenth century, previous screen and television adaptations have shifted the scene to contemporary America.
+The BBC adaptation of H.G.
+Wells’ The War of the Worlds is the first version to reflect the book’s period setting in England: though the English author wrote, and set, his science fiction novel about a Martian attack on England in the last years of the nineteenth century, previous screen and television adaptations have shifted the scene to contemporary America.

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.

 H.G.
-Wells is considered one of the greatest science fiction minds of modern literature, and his convincing story caused panic across America in 1938 when The Mercury Theater company updated The War of the Worlds for national radio, and it is estimated that millions of listeners thought an actual Martian invasion of Earth was underway (though those numbers have recently fallen into question).
+Wells is considered one of the greatest science fiction minds of modern literature, and his convincing story caused panic across America in 1938 when The Mercury Theater company updated The War of the Worlds for national radio.
+It is estimated that millions of listeners thought an actual Martian invasion of Earth was underway (though those numbers have recently fallen into question).

 If you enjoyed this post, be sure to check out The Period Films List.
 You’ll especially like the Best Period Dramas: Edwardian Era List.
 Also see Mammoth Screen is Producing Pride and Prejudice.